ojizero/blog/content/posts/getting-started-with-nix.md

 This ends us up in the unfortunate state were we can't really reproduce a certain installation of tools across multiple machines, or installations of OS, without some tedious manual labour, and even with that it may be to no avail!

-An example were we do want multiple machines to have the exact same versions of tools installed is when multiple people develop some project, and each person has slightly different version of some tool, have fun managing all that when each dev environment is different and unique, and try to debug why it builds on your machine and not on your collegues!
+An example where we do want multiple machines to have the exact same versions of tools installed is when multiple people develop some project, and each person has slightly different version of some tool, have fun managing all that when each dev environment is different and unique, and try to debug why it builds on your machine and not on your collegues!

-## An initial, brief, primer in Nix
+## An initial, very brief, primer in Nix

 Alright, now that we've quickly given some small context around package management and (some of) the hurdles it tries to fix!
 Let's get started with a quick primer on Nix, and how it attempts to solve package management.
 We won't dive into details just yet, let's first just get to know a little about Nix and how it works.